CxVercility/Sworn_AracdeBlade_DirectionFix/README.md

 # SwornMod
 Moves the projectile trajectory slightly downwards.

-Reduces initial offset to a minimum (slightly increased range as compensation)
+Reduces initial offset to a minimum (slightly increased range/speed as compensation)